 Fillippo Scotti (National Mov'in Europe Coordinator of ESN Italy):

-Erasmus for me is the perfect example of one of the most important right we have thanks to European Union: freedom of movement.
+Erasmus for me is the perfect example of one of the most important rights we have thanks to the European Union: freedom of movement.
 The chance of travelling, studying and working abroad is a privilege that sometimes we underestimate.
-Erasmus is challenge with yourself.
+Erasmus is a challenge with yourself.
 New house, new family, new professors and exams in another language are difficulties that make you grow up and be a different person, a better person.
 Mobility means knowledge, learning new things, discovering new cultures.
 Knowledge is the only cure for fear, ignorance, prejudices.
-Knowledge is the cure that world needs now.
+Knowledge is the cure that the world needs now.

 Jennifer Kristen (National Mov'in Europe Coordinator of ESN Austria):

 Mobility is what shaped and still shapes me every time.
 It is one of the major forces that form my point of views, make me understand others and, of course, awakens my curiosity to learn more.
 It showed me both sides of life, the good one, like meeting new people, and the not so good one, as in missing people from home for example.
-In the end, however, I would not miss out on any opportunity to participate in a mobility program and would take all the chances I have in a heartbeat – because in the end you only regret the chances you did not take.
+In the end, however, I would not miss out on an opportunity to participate in a mobility program and would take all the chances I have in a heartbeat – because in the end you only regret the chances you did not take.

 Balázs Marton (National Mov'in Europe Coordinator of ESN Hungary):

-For most of students, the months spent on Erasmus are the most beautiful during their university years.
+For most students, the months spent on Erasmus are the most beautiful during their university years.
 Why so?
 During your university studies abroad, you can either study, visit new places, gain new experiences and make life-long friendships.
-The first step is the hardest but after that you will fly towards the unknown to experience new adventures.
-Oceanside sunsets, alpine skiing, unforgettable excursions, new flavors and first words in a foreign language that climbs into your ears are part of the most unforgettable experiences you may have in during your Erasmus.
+The first step is the hardest but after that, you will fly towards the unknown to experience new adventures.
+Oceanside sunsets, alpine skiing, unforgettable excursions, new flavours and first words in a foreign language that climbs into your ears are part of the most unforgettable experiences you may have in during your Erasmus.